Book a Call

 Creative Direction, Brand Direction

-Plenty of folks still believe that launching a product involves nothing more than scribbling an idea, building it, and letting it loose on the market.
-Yet 40% of these new ventures stumble right away, and out of the ones that make it, only 60% maintain steady revenue.
-That number alone should spark a wake-up call: a strong plan can mean the difference between success and the dreaded scrap pile.
+Plenty of folks still believe that launching a product involves scribbling an idea on a napkin, building it overnight, and turning it loose for the world to judge.
+Yet about 40% of these new concepts falter on day one, and among those that limp forward, only 60% manage consistent revenue.
+That figure alone should jolt any entrepreneur awake, because a sound plan is often the fine line between rising to success and ending up in the scrap pile.

-Plenty of folks still believe that launching a product involves nothing more than scribbling an idea, building it, and letting it loose on the market.
-Yet 40% of these new ventures stumble right away, and out of the ones that make it, only 60% maintain steady revenue.
-That number alone should spark a wake-up call: a strong plan can mean the difference between success and the dreaded scrap pile.
+Plenty of folks still believe that launching a product involves scribbling an idea on a napkin, building it overnight, and turning it loose for the world to judge.
+Yet about 40% of these new concepts falter on day one, and among those that limp forward, only 60% manage consistent revenue.
+That figure alone should jolt any entrepreneur awake, because a sound plan is often the fine line between rising to success and ending up in the scrap pile.

 Understanding market dynamics in 2024